geerlingguy/temperature-monitor/README.md

 To run the Python script in the background, e.g. on a Raspberry Pi:

     nohup python temps.py > /dev/null 2>&1 &

+### Express App for Displaying Data

+  1. Install Node.js and NPM.
+  2. `cd` into `node` directory.
+  3. Install required dependencies with `npm install`.
+  4. Run app in debug mode: `DEBUG=node:* ./bin/www`.

+This app is a work in progress for now...

 ## License